 It is no great secret that you need to have a nice supply of rain jackets and umbrellas to live in Seattle.
 The city averages only 71 clear days per year, and from October to May, it is partly to mostly cloudy six out of seven days.
 However, this does not mean that folks here are sitting around at home complaining about the weather!
-Seattle is jam-packed full of fun things to see and places to go that are indoors.
+Seattle full of fun things to see and places to go that are indoors.
 Here are some of our favorite Seattle indoor attractions.

 Chihuly Garden and Glass